PortCallOptimisation/port-call-event-format/Event_spec.md

 * Whether service events should be one per service ship (`serviceShip`) or one per service activity (`serviceShips`)
 * Service information like amount of bunker fuel pumped
 * Events predicted on historical information or derived from other events
-* Agent, Carrier, and schedule information
+* Agent and schedule information
 * Several NPIS events do not have an event type yet: Gangway secured, Gangway up, All Fast, All Clear, Safe Access to Shore Open, Safe Access to Shore closed